Cameronsplaze/AWS-ContainerManager/README.md

 ### Develop with Multiple Maturities

 I made a [maturity key](#maturity) when deploying to specifically help developers.
 There's a few other nice commands in [the Makefile](#makefile-commands) too to help out!

-### Design Choices of the Project

-If you're looking for *why* I made some decisions over others, check out the [DESIGN_CHOICES.md](./DESIGN_CHOICES.md) file.
-If it's not there, feel free to open an Issue or Discussion!
-I'm always looking for ways to improve this project, no matter how minor.